amandaguan-ag/todo/README.md

 npm start
 ```

-The React application should now be running on [http://localhost:3000](http://localhost:3000) and the NestJS server on [http://localhost:3001](http://localhost:3001).
+The React application should now be running on [http://localhost:3000](http://localhost:3000) and the NestJS server on [http://localhost:3005](http://localhost:3005).

-## Using the Application

-To use the Todo List Application, follow these steps:

-1. Open your web browser and navigate to [http://localhost:3000](http://localhost:3000).
-2. Add a todo by clicking the "Add Todo" button.
-3. Your todo item should now be saved to the PostgreSQL database.

 ## License